Dino Reyes Chua

-Dino Carlo Reyes Chua (born September 28, 1980) is a Filipino businessman and politician and the current Mayor of Noveleta, Cavite.
+Dino Carlo Reyes Chua (born September 28, 1980) is a Filipino businessman and politician and the former mayor and current vice mayor of Noveleta, Cavite.
 He is the president of SkyJet Airlines, and also the owner of El Palacio Resort in Coastal Bay, Noveleta, Cavite and One Greenbelt Hotel in Ayala Center, Makati.
-He is also the president of Palladium Hotels & Resorts with branches in Palawan, Siargao and Boracay.
+He is also the president of The Dome Hotels & Resorts with branches in Caylabne Bay, Puerto Princesa City, El Nido, Palawan and soon in Siargao and Boracay.
 In 2016, he was elected as the youngest mayor of Noveleta, Cavite at the age of 35.
 In 2004, he became the youngest Vice Mayor of Cavite City at the age of 23.
 In 2010, he also served as No. 1 Provincial Board Member representing the 1st Congressional District of Cavite (Cavite City, Kawit, Noveleta, Rosario).
 He also became one of the youngest majority leaders of Cavite Province at the age of 29.
 He often assumes the position of Acting Vice Governor whenever the Governor or Vice Governor is on-leave.